Croatian Music Guide: Ivo Robić

 Among the many prestigious awards that Ivo earned for his music, the most important ones are Porin za životno djelo (Porin for life’s work) and Josip Štolcer Slavenski music award for music art.

 Although he mostly performed his own songs, he also recomposed many popular musical hits from movies.
-The most popular examples are “Mama Juanita”‘ (Mother Juanita) from the movie “Jedan dan života” (One day of life) and “S pjesmom u srcu” (With a song in a heart) from the film “Mladić s trubom” (A young man with the trumpet).
+The most popular examples are Mama Juanita (Mother Juanita) from the movie Jedan dan života (One day of life) and S pjesmom u srcu (With a song in a heart) from the film Mladić s trubom (A young man with the trumpet).

 Ivo Robić died from a heart attack on March 9, 2000 at the age of 74, in Rijeka.

-In 2006, Ivo was given a star posthumously on Hrvatska ulica slavnih (Croatian Walk of Fame), which is located on the promenade “Slatina” in Opatija.
+In 2006, Ivo was given a star posthumously on Hrvatska ulica slavnih (Croatian Walk of Fame), which is located on the promenade Slatina in Opatija.
 This street currently has 32 stars in honor of prominent Croatian athletes, artists, and scientists.
-Some of them include Janica Kostelić (skier), Dino Dvornik (musician), Goran Ivanišević (tennis player), Miroslav Krleža (writer) and Nikola Tesla (who I think we all know).
+Some of them include Janica Kostelić (skier), Dino Dvornik (musician), Goran Ivanišević (tennis player), Miroslav Krleža (writer), and Nikola Tesla (who I think we all know).

-2. Samo jednom se ljubi (You love only once)
+#2 Samo jednom se ljubi (You love only once)

-3. Tebi grade moj (To you my city)
+#3 Tebi grade moj (To you my city)

-4. Ta tvoja ruka mala (That little hand of yours)
+#4 Ta tvoja ruka mala (That little hand of yours)

-5. Jabuke i trešnje (Apples and cherries)
+#5 Jabuke i trešnje (Apples and cherries)

-Please note: All information provided by Expat in Croatia is only for the purposes of guidance.
+Please note: Information provided by Expat in Croatia is only for the purposes of guidance.
 It does not constitute legal or financial advice in any form.
-For legal advice, you must consult with a licensed Croatian lawyer.
-For financial advice, you must consult with a licensed Croatian tax advisor or accountant.
-We can recommend one if you contact us.
+Croatian laws and bureaucratic rules often change, and each personal case is individual, so different rules may apply.
+For legal advice, contact us to consult with a licensed Croatian lawyer.
+For financial advice, contact us to consult with a licensed Croatian tax advisor or accountant.